-The Android TVs from Sony and Philips are almost identical in appearance.
+The Android TVs from Sony and Philips look almost identical.
 The system was developed by Google, so you might recognize elements of the Android smartphones and tablets.
 The menu fills the entire screen.
 This means that the images that you are currently viewing are hidden.
 The most important apps are displayed below each other on the left.
-You will also find a row of recommendations per app.
-Via the buttons at the top you get access to the settings and the Play Store where you download new apps.
+You'll also find a row of recommendations per app.
+Via the buttons at the top, you'll get access to the settings and the Play Store where you can download new apps.

 WebOS - colored cards